-- 8. The amendments to this Act will: - (a) alter the Act to clarify the intention of allowing the Australian Meat and Live-stock Research and Development Corporation to invest surplus monies in specified ways without needing to seek the permission of the Minister for Primary Industries and Energy for each transaction; and - (b) effect a minor amendment of the provisions of the Act pertaining to required notification of motions to be put to the Annual General Meeting of the industry to make the Act internally consistent.
+- 8. The amendments to this Act will: - (a) alter the Act to clarify the intention of allowing the Australian Meat and Live-stock Research and Development Corporation to invest surplus monies in specified ways without needing to seek the permission of the Minister for Primary Industries and Energy for each transaction; - (b) effect a minor amendment of the provisions of the Act pertaining to required notification of motions to be put to the Annual General Meeting of the industry to make the Act internally consistent; and - (c) bring the provisions in respect of remuneration and allowances paid to the Executive Director and staff of the Corporation into line with those which will apply to similar organisations under the Primary Industries and Energy Research and Development Bill.